iam-benjamen/my-blog-entries/cl9ckikuc000109mu6r1nbk0j.md

 ## Summary

 In this article, I explain and illustrate a very useful concept in Javascript - `Event Delegation`.
-An understanding of Javascript Fundamental concepts such as variable declaration, control flow, Array methods, and DOM (Document Object Model) manipulation is required to follow through with the article.
+An understanding of Javascript Fundamental concepts such as Variable declaration, control flow, Array methods, and DOM (Document Object Model) manipulation is required to follow through with the article.

 ## Introduction